wwl2755-google/bm-infra/README.md

 GITHUB_PERSONAL_ACCESS_TOKEN=<access token - for only private repo>
 '| sudo tee -a /etc/environment
 ```

+Note: if you want to connect to "real" job queue, use the real device name like h100-8, v6e-8.
+But it means your machine will pull message from the real job.
+Usually, debug queue should be good enough for developing and debug.

 ### Attach a disk and mount to /mnt/disks/persist